njmcode/nidc2021-textadv/README.md

       // Returns the given 'live' entity object const entity = game.entity(entityId)

       entity.data
       entity.exists
       entity.is(entityId)

-      entity.meta.visitCount
+      // `true` if this entity has been EXAMINEd at least once entity.meta.isExamined
+      // `true` if this entity has not been the subject
+      // of a successful GET or DROP by the player yet
+      // (see entity.initial)
+      entity.meta.isInitialState
+      // Number of times this entity has been visited as a location entity.meta.visitCount

       // Entity arrays are converted to Sets by the engine.
       // Use Set methods (add, has, delete) to manipulate the following entity.tags